hklee93/CSE422_Lab1_Preemption_Monitoring_Framework/README.md

 total preemptions: 640

 When *dense_mm* runs with other programs running, the process gets preempted more often, migration happens more, average runtime becomes smaller, and average wait time becomes bigger.
 When all four cores are reserved, the number of preemptions and the number of migrations increase.
 However, when priority is set so that the matrix program has higher priority, the program migrates less, gets preempted less (still more than when there are no programs running), and gets more average runtime.
-When there are programs running, the average wait time stays within the similar range.
+When there are programs running, the average wait time stays within a similar range.

 *rcu_preempt* happens around the first and end of the list.
 When the matrix size is below 200, the task doesn't appear.
 When it is above 300, the task appears.
 It seems like for a process to be preempted by this task the wait time is around 200000ns.
 We think that this task preempts a process once it starts waiting for too long.